 - (a) Safeguards shall terminate on nuclear material subject to safeguards under this Agreement, under the conditions set forth in Article 11.
-Where the conditions of that Article are not met, but Austria considers that the recovery of safeguarded nuclear material from residues is not for the time being practicable or desirable, Austria and the Agency shall consult on the appropriate safeguards measures to be applied. - (b) Safeguards shall terminate on nuclear material subject to safeguards under this Agreement, under the conditions set forth in Article 13, provided that Austria and the Agency agree that such nuclear material is practicably irrecoverable.
+Where the conditions of that Article are not met, but the Government of Ireland considers that the recovery of safeguarded nuclear material from residues is not for the time being practicable or desirable, the Government of Ireland and the Agency shall consult on the appropriate safeguards measures to be applied. - (b) Safeguards shall terminate on nuclear material subject to safeguards under this Agreement, under the conditions set forth in Article 13, provided that the Government of Ireland and the Agency agree that such nuclear material is practicably irrecoverable.